 Here are the full release notes for recent versions:

 If you’d like to support the development of John’s Background Switcher then please feel free to send me a donation using the button below so I can buy some coffee to stay up late and crank out more features!

-JBS is currently available in English, French, German, Spanish, Italian and Japanese (it will choose the language to display based on the language of Windows you’re running).
+JBS is currently available in English, French, German, Spanish, Italian, Dutch and Japanese (it will choose the language to display based on the language of Windows you’re running).
 Want JBS in your language?
 If you’d like to help translate JBS into your language then please contact me and I’ll set you up with the list of strings it uses.
 Be warned though, there are over 700 phrases that need translating!

 If you find any problems or have any requests, then please:

 I sincerely hope you enjoy John’s Background Switcher.
 I love working on it and my goal is for no more plain, boring backgrounds!